juhsinto/renamer/README.md

-# Data Scraper using BS4 and Mechanize
+# File Renamer using LookUp Table

 I wrote this script to automate renaming of files, using a lookup table.